4815162342lost/firefox_autoupdate/README.md

 /etc/systemd/firefox_update.service
 ```

-And copy content from this repo
+And copy firefox_update.service file from this repo

 Run this command:
 ```